seekinginfiniteloop/PlainLicense/docs/licenses/source-available/elastic-2.0/index.md

   2.0
 original_organization: >
   Elastic
+also_known_as: null
 category: >
   source-available
 license_description: >
   The Elastic License 2.0 is a source-available license that allows you to use, copy, distribute, and modify the work.
 However, you can't offer the work as a service to others.
 You must keep all copyright notices in the software.
-The license includes a patent grant, but you lose your rights if you claim the software infringes a patent.
+The license includes a patent grant, but you lose your patent rights if you claim the software infringes a patent.
 how: >
   Create a LICENSE or LICENSE.md file in the base of your project.
 If your project is on Github or another platform that uses markdown, copy the markdown version using the copy icon.
 Otherwise, use the plaintext version.
 note: null